choozexiann/BBDC-PRACTICAL-BOOKING-BOT/README.md

 **FAQ**

 **What is "Headless Mode"?**

-If "Y" is toggled, Chrome Browser runs without any interface and only on console - great for saving computer resources
+Chrome Browser runs without any interface and only on console - great for saving computer resources